mertzlumio/mini/README.md

 **Mertz Lumio** ([@mertzlumio](https://github.com/mertzlumio))

-Built with ❤️ for productivity enthusiasts who love minimal, powerful tools.
+Built with ❤️ for emotional support and enthusiasts who love minimal, powerful tools.

 ---

 ## ⭐ Show Your Support

-If Mini-Player helps boost your productivity, give it a star! ⭐
+If Mini-Player helps you, give it a star! ⭐

 **Questions?** Open an issue or reach out - Mini-Player is built for the community.